Tingyiwanyan/Drug_response/README.md

 [![Webserver](https://img.shields.io/badge/Webserver-blue)](https://ai.swmed.edu/projects/midi/)

-### Introduction
+## Introduction
 MIDI is an AI model trained on CCLE dataset to analyse the targeting relationship between drug molecules against genetic patterns.
-It can be used to predict cancer drug response, molecular binding cite and detect the drug targeted genes.
+It can be used to predict cancer drug response, provide explaination of the molecular binding cite and detect the drug targeted genes.

 MIDI is now available for a brief demo in our webserver: https://ai.swmed.edu/projects/midi/

 ## Installation

-MIDI works with Python >= 3.11.9 Please make sure you have the correct version of Python, and with conda installed
+MIDI works with Python >= 3.11.9 Please make sure you have the correct version of Python, and with anaconda installed

 ```bash
 conda create -n "envtest" python=3.11.9